 You have probably heard of cloud storage.
 In fact, you have probably already used it.
 If you have ever uploaded a file to Dropbox or Google Drive, those are cloud storage platforms.
 But did you know that there is a lot more to cloud computing than just storage?

 At Carden IT Services, we’ve helped business of all sizes to make full use of cloud technology.
-Let’s look at the different types of cloud computing, and how you might use them in your organisation.
+Let’s look at the different types of cloud computing, the difference between cloud storage and cloud computing, and how you might use them in your organisation.

 These are the three main categories of cloud computing.
 Some cloud products and services may include elements of more than one of these.